Gender Homophily in Referral Networks: Consequences for the Medicare Physician Earnings Gap

 Date Written: February 28, 2019

-In this paper, I assess the extent to which the gender gap in physician earnings may be driven by physicians’ preference for working with specialists of the same gender.
-By analyzing administrative data on 100 million Medicare patient referrals, I provide robust evidence that doctors refer more to specialists of their same gender, a tendency known as homophily.
-I propose a new measure of homophily that is invariant to differences between the genders in the propensity to refer or receive referrals.
-I show that biased referrals are predominantly driven by physicians’ decisions rather than by endogenous sorting of physicians or patients or by gender differences in the labor supply.
-As 75% of doctors are men, estimates suggest biased referrals generate a 5% lower demand for female relative to male specialists, pointing to a positive externality for increased female participation in medicine.
+I assess the extent to which the gender gap in physician earnings may be driven by physicians’ preference for referring to specialists of the same gender.
+Analyzing administrative data on 100 million Medicare patient referrals, I provide robust evidence that doctors refer more to specialists of their same gender.
+I show that biased referrals are predominantly driven by physicians’ decisions rather than by endogenous sorting of physicians or patients.
+Because most referring doctors are male, the net impact of same-gender bias by both male and female doctors generates lower demand for female relative to male specialists, pointing to a positive externality for increased female participation in medicine.

 Keywords: Networks, Referrals, Gender Gap, Physician Markets